 Number of Seeds: 100

-Planting Instructions: Sow into seed trays in Autumn or early Spring.
+Planting Instructions: Sow into seed trays in late summer or early Spring.
 Prick out when first two leaves appear to 3 cm diagonal spacing.
-Transplant 4 weeks later or when 6-8 cm high to 50 cm diagonal spacing.
+Transplant four weeks later or when 6-8 cm high to 50 cm diagonal spacing.